appff/NightShift/docs/ROADMAP.md

 - **How it works**: Integrate with the [Model Context Protocol](https://modelcontextprotocol.io/).
 This allows the Brain to directly query databases, search the web, or post to Slack without needing Hassan to run terminal commands.
 - **Goal**: Expand the Brain's capabilities beyond the local terminal.

 ## 🎭 8.
-Dynamic Specialist Personas
+Dynamic Specialist Personas (Synchronized Identity)
-- **Concept**: Transform the generic "Director" Brain into a specialized expert based on the task type.
-- **How it works**: The Brain auto-detects or receives a specific "Persona" (e.g., Architect, System Designer, Documenter, or Troubleshooter).
-It then switches its internal system prompt to match that persona's expertise.
+- **Concept**: Align both the Brain (Director) and Hassan (Worker) under a single specialized persona (e.g., Architect, Troubleshooter, Documenter) to ensure consistent thinking and execution.
+- **Implementation Strategy (Persona Injection)**:
+    - **Shared Guidelines**: Define expert personas in `settings.yaml`.
+    - **Brain Sync**: The persona is injected into the Brain's prompt, influencing its strategic commands.
+    - **Hassan Sync**: The same persona is appended to Hassan's `.night_shift_system_prompt.txt`.
+This ensures the executor (e.g., Claude Code) adopts the same identity as the strategist.
-- **Personas**:
+- **Example (Troubleshooter Mode)**:
-    - **Architect**: Best for initial project scaffolding and design patterns.
-    - **Troubleshooter**: Specialized in analyzing error logs and hunting bugs.
-    - **Documenter**: Focuses on READMEs, API docs, and code comments.
+    - **Brain**: "Don't just fix code; analyze logs and find the root cause first."
+    - **Hassan**: "I am a Troubleshooter.
+I will explain the logic behind every fix and output relevant tracebacks for verification."
-- **Goal**: Improve command precision by narrowing the LLM's focus to a specific professional domain (similar to the "SuperClaude" pattern).
+- **Goal**: Achieve "SuperClaude"-tier precision by ensuring the entire agentic squad shares the same professional mental model.

 ---